MalakHimse1f/ComfyReaderTempo/projects/epub-html-preprocessor-plan.md

 By focusing on the pre-processing strategy, we can deliver a lightweight yet reliable EPUB reader that provides an excellent user experience while being easier to maintain and extend in the future.

-The planning has been completed, but the newly created and tested components have not been integrated.
-Please follow the integration-plan.md to integrate this into the application
+The planning has been completed, but the newly created and tested components have not been fully integrated.
+Please complete phase 5, then follow the integration-plan.md to fully integrate this into the application.